TheEdoRan/next-safe-action/website/docs/recipes/customize-validation-errors-format.md

     // object to the client.
     formatValidationErrors: (ve) => flattenValidationErrors(ve).fieldErrors,
   })
+  .bindArgs(bindArgsSchemas, {
+    // Here we use the `flattenBindArgsValidatonErrors` function to customize the returned bind args
+    // validation errors object array to the client.
+    formatBindArgsValidationErrors: (ve) => flattenBindArgsValidationErrors(ve)
+  })
   .action(async ({ parsedInput: { username, password } }) => {
     // Your code here...
   });
 ```

-### `flattenValidationErrors` utility function
+### `flattenValidationErrors` and `flattenBindArgsValidationErrors` utility functions

-The exported `flattenValidationErrors` utility function emulates Zod's [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method for building validation errors and return them to the client.
-Be aware that it discards errors for nested fields in objects, but when dealing with simple one-level schemas, it's sometimes better to use the flattened format instead of the formatted one.
+Exported `flattenValidationErrors` and `flattenBindArgsValidationErrors` utility functions emulates Zod's [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method for building validation errors and return them to the client.
+Be aware that they discard errors for nested fields in objects, but when dealing with simple one-level schemas, it's sometimes better to use the flattened format instead of the formatted one.

 So, for instance, a formatted (default) validation errors object like this: